fredericklussier/ObservablePy/readme.rst

     def changeStatushandle(previousValue, actualValue):
         print(actualValue["voltage"], actualValue["level"])

-    self.battery.observeElements("voltage", "level", changeStatushandle)
+    self.battery.observeElements(["voltage", "level"], changeStatushandle)

 Observe state
 ~~~~~~~~~~~~~
-If you all all observable elements, just call
+If you want to observe all observable elements.
 When one of them change, you will reveive a dict of
 elements and value of each of them.